 It is normal to feel anxious when highway traffic goes from full speed to a screeching halt in a matter of seconds.
 Or when your child’s school gets placed on lockdown and all you get is a notification from the media.
 Or when the credit card bill statements come in larger than expected.
 Or when the doctor’s office leaves a message that the doctor wants to deliver test results in person.
 These are anxious moments and it is normal to feel apprehensive about the next course of events.

 But some people are anxious about nearly everything.
 An ordinary conversation about where to go for dinner sparks fretfulness over who will and won’t be there.
 A regularly scheduled annual visit to a doctor expands to concern that cancer will be discovered.
-A routine phone call from a boss strikes fear that termination is emanate.
+A routine phone call from a boss strikes fears that termination is emanating.
 This type of anxiety produces intense feelings of fear which can greatly impair decision making.

 Having it is one thing, but living with a person who has it can be frustrating.
 So how can such attacks be handled?